projectriff/projectriff.io/docs/v0.4/getting-started/docker-for-mac.md

 ## create a Knative deployer

-The Knative runtime is only available on clusters with Istio and Knative installed.
+The [Knative Runtime](../runtimes/knative.md) is only available on clusters with Istio and Knative installed.
 Knative deployers run riff workloads using Knative resources which provide auto-scaling (including scale-to-zero) based on HTTP request traffic, and routing.

 ```sh
 riff knative deployer create knative-square --function-ref square --tail